Last updated: 19 October 2023 & medically reviewed by Hailey Shafir

 Side effects of Alprazolam abuse

+Xanax is a regulated schedule IV controlled substance, meaning it has a high potential for abuse and addiction.
 Alprazolam is commonly abused because of its relaxing and pleasurable effects.
-Taking Xanax without a prescription, taking it with other substances, or taking it more often, in higher doses or for ‘off-label’ reasons is considered abuse.
+Taking Xanax without a prescription, taking it with other substances, or taking it more often, or in higher doses is considered abuse.
 Xanax is highly addictive and even those who take the recommended amount can eventually become addicted.
-[2, 3]

 Forms of Xanax abuse include: